NigelThomas/sqlstream-orctest/README.md

 docker run ... -v /path/on/host/iot://home/sqlstream/iot ...
 ```

-The root path for source data on the container is expected to be `/home/sqlstream/iot/`.
+The root path for source data on the container is expected to be `/home/sqlstream/iot/`; we get EDR data from ../iot/rhy in which we see files like:

 If using Kubernetes, follow the same approach, creating a read-only volume for this source data so that the test containers running in a pod can mount the volume.